 Victoria has a wealth of clean energy resources which are set to play a key role in meeting Victoria's future energy needs.
-Victoria's share of electricity generated from renewable resources has increased substantially, from 4.8% in 2009 to 12% in 2014.
-Australia is forecast to attract $36 billion in renewable energy investments by 2020.
-It is vital Victoria captures a share of this.
+Victoria's share of electricity generated from 11 per cent in 2014 to 20 per cent in 2018.
+This share will continue to grow in the coming years as Victoria achieves its statewide renewable energy targets, which will create substantial new opportunities for jobs and investment in Victoria’s renewable energy sector.

 Victoria's Future Industries